Robust Distributed Control Beyond Quadratic Invariance: Abstract

 \section{Abstract}

 The problem of robust distributed control arises in several large-scale systems, such as transportation networks and power grid systems.
-In many practical scenarios controllers might not know enough information to make globally optimal decisions in a tractable way.
-This paper proposes a novel class of tractable optimization problems whose solution is a controller complying with any given information structure.
+In many practical scenarios controllers might not have enough information to make globally optimal decisions in a tractable way.
+We propose a novel class of tractable optimization problems whose solution is a controller complying with any specified information structure.
 The approach we suggest is based on decomposing intractable information constraints into two subspace constraints in the disturbance feedback domain.
-The resulting control policy is optimal when a condition known as Quadratic Invariance (QI) holds, whereas it provides an upper bound to the minimum cost when QI does not hold.
 We discuss how to perform the decomposition in an optimized way.
-We interpret our theoretical results in terms of the possibility for certain controllers to share input variables and privacy of the information known to controllers.
-Finally, we show that our method can lead to improved performance guarantees with respect to other approaches, by applying the developed techniques to the platooning of autonomous vehicles.
+The resulting control policy is globally optimal when a condition known as Quadratic Invariance (QI) holds, whereas it is feasible and it provides a provable upper bound on the minimum cost when QI does not hold.
+Finally, we show that our method can lead to improved performance guarantees with respect to previous approaches, by applying the developed techniques to the platooning of autonomous vehicles.